-When we develop our business plan, we set key performance indicators in addition to finances, which we measure ourselves against each year.
-These show that, as at 30 June 2022, we had reached a record 20,653 members and supported them and others with for example: 335,131 hours of continuing professional development and the production of 53 policy briefings and publications.
-We also had an average of just over 100 students studying for our qualifications over the year.
+When we develop our business plan, we set key performance indicators in addition to financial targets, which we measure ourselves against each year.
+These show that, as at 30 June 2023, we had reached a record 22,420 members (full and associate) and supported them and others with, for example: 239,669 hours of continuing professional development and the production of 37 policy briefings and publications.
+We also had an average of 87 students studying for our qualifications over the year.

 We ask attendees and users of all our activities to give feedback.
-Over the last year we achieved an amazing 96% good or excellent on events and 94% from everyone undertaking our bitesize e-learning.
+Over the last year we achieved an amazing 98% 'good' or 'excellent' on events and the same result from everyone undertaking our bitesize e-learning.
 We are very proud of this feedback.

-During the year to 30 June 2022, we also continued to host, work alongside and support One NHS Finance with the delivery of its programme of work in England.
-This encompasses Future-Focused Finance, the National Finance Academy and the Finance Innovation Forum.
-We are proud to be a part of this exciting and developing set of programmes.
+During the year to 30 June 2023, we also continued to host, work alongside and support One NHS Finance with the delivery of its programme of work in England.
+This encompasses Future-Focused Finance, the National

+Finance Academy and the Finance Innovation Forum.
+We are proud to be a part of this exciting set of programmes.